 Fast forward to 2004: the Republican Party had a manliness issue to deal with.

 So what did they do?

-I know: it’s hard to imagine that these educated, financially-powerful white men would use their systemic privilege to distort truth, but that’s what they did.
+I know: it’s hard to imagine educated, financially-powerful white men using their systemic privilege to distort truth, but that’s what they did.
 Contain your surprise.